zachbrehm/mccall_lab/content/authors/yun_zhang/_index.md

 - Graduate Alumni
 ---

-My research interest includes statistical modeling and methodology development for big data produced by advanced biotechnologies, with a focus on analyzing time-course microarray data, DNA methylation data, and microRNA sequencing data.
-I am also a professional developer of R and Bioconductor packages.
-My recent focus is on applying statistical approaches to single cell RNA sequencing (scRNAseq) data.
+Yun Zhang's research interests include statistical modeling and methodology development for big data produced by advanced biotechnologies, with a focus on analyzing time-course microarray data, DNA methylation data, and microRNA sequencing data.
+She is also a professional developer of R and Bioconductor packages.
+Her recent focus is on applying statistical approaches to single cell RNA sequencing data.